(833)-Badeloft

 Tile

-Porcelain and ceramic tile are ideal materials for radiant heating as tile are thin and the mineral-based material conducts heat well.
+When considering porcelain vs acrylic, porcelain and ceramic tiles are ideal materials for radiant heating, as these thin, mineral-based materials conduct heat effectively.
 Also, when compared to wood, tile is inorganic, which means it will not rot or degrade if the hydronic systems leak.

 Laminate